Ivan Jablonka

-Ivan Jablonka is a French historian and writer.
+Ivan Jablonka (born October 23, 1973) is a French historian and writer.

 Scholarship

-Born in 1973 in Paris, an alumnus of the École normale supérieure, he is professor of Contemporary History at the Sorbonne Paris North University, editorial director of the collection “La République des idées” (Éditions du Seuil), and one of the editors of the online magazine La Vie des Idées.
+Born in 1973 in Paris, an alumnus of the École normale supérieure, he is professor of Contemporary History at the Sorbonne Paris North University, editorial director of the collection "La République des idées" (Éditions du Seuil), and one of the editors of the online magazine La Vie des Idées.

 His scholarship encompasses abandoned children, the welfare state, gender violence, masculinity, and new forms of historical writing.
 He documented the fate of his grandparents, Jewish refugees from Poland in occupied France, eventually murdered in Auschwitz in 1943, in A History of the Grandparents I Never Had (Stanford UP, 2016).